uncbiag/uncbiag-academic-kickstart/content/authors/marc-macenko/_index.md

 - Alumni
 ---

-Marc Macenko worked on ...
+Marc Macenko worked on appearance normalization approaches for histology.